dhost-project/dhost/docs/dev.md

 ./manage.py loaddata dhost/demo/fixture.json
 ```

-If you don't wan't to load the data in the database but still want to use the fixture, you can use the [testserver](https://docs.djangoproject.com/en/dev/ref/django-admin/#testserver).
+If you don't want to load the data in the database but still want to use the fixture, you can use the [testserver](https://docs.djangoproject.com/en/dev/ref/django-admin/#testserver).

 ```sh
 ./manage.py testserver dhost/demo/fixture.json